Add Data from a Load File

 Navigate to Select Your Load File

 As soon as you select a Connector, the appropriate Folder (Path) information appears below the Connector list.
 In this area, you can browse the Connector contents to view the available folders and load files.
-By default, All Files are shown at a given location, but you can select Load Files from the drop-down to display only Load Files (.dat, .csv, etc.).

 At the appropriate location (for example, the Volume level for a DAT file), click to select the appropriate Load File, which populates the Path field.
 You can edit the Path field, if necessary.